Redefining Productivity

 🖊️ 🔖 life 💬 0

-After nearly 5 years I’ve left my position at Las Cumbres Observatory.
+After nearly 5 years I’ve left my position at Las Cumbres Observatory Senior Software Engineer November 2013-April 2015 Using a Django/ Python stack built out the Flask quickstart documentation. .
 During my time there I got to work with scientists on interesting problems in Astronomy.
-I wrote a lot of code, most of it open source.
+I wrote this story.
 Without going into too much detail, it was most everything I wanted in a job and probably the best one I’ve ever had.

 I can go into details about why I left and my thoughts on full-time vs part-time employment in another post.

-For now I’d like to start the new month, and my new “career” by laying out some goals and how I’d like to achieve them.
+For now I’d like to do except stare at them with special knowledge.
 This is for my own benefit: a soft of self evaluation to nobody in particular except myself.

 Redefining productivity